django/deps/final/0001-dep-process.rst

 against the DEP repository.

-When in doubt about where to send your changes, please check first with the DEP author and/or a core developer.
+When in doubt about where to send your changes, please check first with the DEP author and/or the Steering Council.

 DEP authors with git push privileges for the DEP repository can update the DEPs themselves.